msperlin/beautiful-jekyll/_posts/2017-08-24-Switching_to_Linux.md

 tags: [R, Linux mint, windows 10]
 ---

-It has been 8 months since I switched from Windows 10 to Linux Mint.
+Its been 8 months since I switched from Windows 10 to Linux Mint.
 In this post I'll talk about my experience as a scholar and R user in this transition.

 My work is, simply put, to communicate ideas.
 A typical day of work is a mixture of writing research papers, creating classroom material such as slides and exercises, and analyzing data.
 Most of my work happens in front of a computer.